-Next year, in this initiative we will provide further mentoring to streamline what effective visible learning practices look like in the classroom and continue support K-2 through the consistent use of visual checklists and learning goals to support student understanding and articulation on visible learning.
+Next year, in this initiative we will provide further mentoring and professional learning to streamline what effective visible learning practices look like in the classroom and continue to support K-2 through the consistent use of visual checklists and learning goals to support student understanding and articulation on visible learning.
+This will be a major focus led by senior executives and third-party Corwin led by John Hattie.

-Our focus for 2021 was to instill a learning culture that enables students to create, receive feedback on and achieve their learning goals through visible learning.
+Our focus for 2022 was to instil a learning culture that enables students to create, receive feedback on and achieve their learning goals through visible learning, and understand that this is a process in their learning journey.

-All staff were provided with professional learning in effectively implementing visible learning practices as a part of their teaching pedagogy.
-Teachers transferred this knowledge into their classrooms and supported students in formulating learning goals and success criteria.
+All staff were continuously provided with professional learning and mentoring in effectively implementing visible learning practices as a part of their teaching pedagogy.
+Pre-service teachers transferred this knowledge into their classrooms and supported students in formulating learning goals and success criteria.
 Students were provided with growth mindset opportunities through constructive feedback.